unioslo/cerebrum/docs/virthome/virthome-test-setup.rst

 Testoppsett for virthome-db
 =============================

+.. admonition:: Needs review

+   This is an old document, some of the instructions may be out of date.

 Følgende skritt må tas for å gå fra 0 til en fungerende VirtHome-database.
 "Fungerende" til testing, om ikke annet.